oplS17projects/FP3/README.md

 The narrative itself should be no longer than 350 words.

+You need
-You need at least one image (output, diagrams).
+at least one image (output, diagrams).
 Images must be uploaded to your repository, and then displayed with markdown in this file; like this:

 ![test image](/World.png?raw=true "test image")

-You must provide credit to the source for any borrowed images.

-Code should be delivered in two ways:

-1. Full files should be added to your version of this repository.
-1. Key excerpts of your code should be copied into this .md file, formatted to look like code, and explained.
+They can be found

 2hdtp/universe https://docs.racket-lang.org/teachpack/2htdpuniverse.html